Mikejo5000/vsts-docs-pr/docs/public/glossary-public.md

 ## Anonymous User

 An unauthenticated user of a project.
-The user is visiting a project and has not signed in to an Azure CodeX account.
+The user is visiting a project and has not signed in to an Azure Codex account.

 ##Basic or premium user

-An authenticated user of a project who was granted membership to an Azure CodeX account as a Basic User (or Premium user in Premium accounts).
+An authenticated user of a project who was granted membership to an Azure Codex account as a Basic User (or Premium user in Premium accounts).

 <!---
 ##Org User

-An authenticated user of a project who is a member of an Azure CodeX account (AAD tenant) but not a member of the   account.
+An authenticated user of a project who is a member of an Azure Codex account (AAD tenant) but not a member of the   account.

 Signed in.
 Member or guest of the AAD tenant.